mcss-broadcasting/mcss-broadcasting.github.io/README.md

 These studios, as well as this documentation, are still under construction.

 This documentation _does not_ apply to Mount Carmel Elementary, Riverton Elementary, Riverton Intermediate, or any other studios built around vBrick streaming encoder products.

+---

+Our documentation is graciously hosted by ReadTheDocs, and you can find build information and other stats for our docs [here.](http://readthedocs.org/projects/mcss-broadcastinggithubio/)